Specific heat of Gd$^{3+}$ and Eu$^{2+}$-based magnetic compounds: Methods

 \section{Methods}

 We have calculated the specific heat of a large number of magnetic structures.
 The approach used a two-point numerical differentiation to compute the derivative of the internal energy as a function of temperature.
 The internal energy was calculated using quantum Monte Carlo (QMC) simulations with the default ``minbounce'' algorithm (implemented in the ``dirloop\_sse'' application in the ALPS libraries \cite{albuquerque2007alps,bauer2011alps}).
-QMC allow us to handle large system sizes and complex lattices while properly accounting for spatial and quantum fluctuations that mean-field approaches miss.
+QMC allows us to handle large system sizes and complex lattices while properly accounting for thermal and quantum fluctuations that mean-field approaches miss.
 Simulations were performed on systems of up to $8 \times 30^3=216000$ magnetic moments.
 A typical simulation required approximately 10000 CPU hours per lattice on a standard workstation.
+Classical Monte Carlo simulations fail to capture the low-temperature physics of quantum spin systems.
+By neglecting spin quantization and the Bose-Einstein statistics of magnons, they yield two hallmark errors: a finite residual entropy at $ T=0 $ (violating the third law) and a divergent $ C/T $ as $ T \to 0 $.
+This artifact, documented in Ref.~\cite{kormann2010rescaled}, persists up to $ \sim 0.75\,T_C $ and obscures the magnetic signal in the temperature range $ 0.25 < T/T_C < 1.25 $ critical for comparison with experiment.
+Quantum Monte Carlo, by contrast, correctly enforces spin quantization and recovers $ C \to 0 $ as $ T \to 0 $, enabling a faithful representation of the full specific heat profile across all temperatures.